IBM/conditional-parallel-coordinates/README.md

 ##### Contact: daniel.karl@ibm.com

-### License
-Please note the source code is published under terms of GPL-3.
-Therefore, should you intend to include CPC in your projects, please make sure you openly publish your entire code base under the same terms.
-This might not suite your commercial project, in which case you may kindly reach out to our legal staff at IBM Research to obtain a special license.

-Further note that CPC currently has filed patents, which means you cannot simply implement the protected principle(s) of CPC yourself and use it in your projects without obtaining a license from IBM Research.

 ## Publications

 - Daniel Karl I. Weidele.
 2019.
 Conditional Parallel Coordinates.
 In 2019 IEEE Visualization Conference (VIS), 20-25 October, Vancouver, BC, Canada.
 IEEE. https://doi.org/10.1109/VISUAL.2019.8933632